StroescuDiana/Manual_testing_portofolio/Final Project/README.md

 * all resolved bugs have been re-tested and approved by the QA team
 * deadline was reached
 * no detected major risk remained un-mitigated
-* exploratory regression testing must be performed on the My Info module, which includes the Dependents section
+* exploratory regression testing must be performed on the Add to cart module

 #### 1.1.4 Test scope

-* __Tests in scope:__ All the feature of Dependents module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing
+* __Tests in scope:__ All the features of Add to cart module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing ???
-* __Tests not in scope:__ performance testing, integrations of the dependents module with other modules, compatibility testing with multiple browsers
+* __Tests not in scope:__ performance testing, integrations of the Add to cart module with other modules, compatibility testing with multiple browsers

 #### 1.1.5 Risks detected

 * Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment
-* Product risks: validation constraints on the fields might be too restrictive to the end-user
+* Product risks: The Add to cart module does not perform according to the requirements.

 #### 1.1.6 Evaluating entry criteria